Cao1014/2022_Smart_Car/README.md

 # 2022 TDPS
-This repository includes the electrical designs of TDPS, Glasgow College, UESTC, 2022 by Group01_Team03.
+This repository includes the electrical designs of TDPS, Glasgow College, UESTC, 2022 by Group01 Team03.
+(Note: _Computer Vision_ is not within the scope, sorry &#x1F915;)
+## Software:
+_Altium Designer_ 22.0.2 with student license
+_MDK-ARM 5.29.0.0_  default compiler version 5
 ## The whole design
 Overall design of the car